 1) The market for automation is there for the taking

-Riding on the tailcoats of the revolution in digital transformation that has occurred in the last year1, digital process automation is the new must-have.
+Riding on the tailcoats of the acceleration in digital transformation that occurred during the pandemic1, digital process automation is the new must-have.
 Research2 demonstrates 80 percent of SME leaders are acknowledging the importance of automation of tasks, processes and digitising of paperwork for their survival.

 However, data3 also indicate that SME’s lag behind big businesses in the adoption of nearly all technologies.
 The largest gap is in the digitalisation of internal organisation processes (sadly where the greatest efficiencies can be made).
 This presents a fantastic opportunity for MSP’s.
 They can: